lightelligence-io/docs/content/en/getting-started/setting-up-getting-started.md

 1. Log on to your Raspberry PI and start a Web browser.

-2. Under [github.com/ounis/raspberry-pi-device-onboarding](https://github.com/ounis/raspberry-pi-device-onboarding), download the `raspbiansetup.sh` Bash script.
+2. Under [github.com/lightelligence-io/scripts](https://github.com/lightelligence-io/scripts), download the [`raspbiansetup.sh`](github.com/lightelligence-io/scripts/raspbiansetup.sh) Bash script.

 	To establish communication with the OLT platform, the Bash script does the following: